 Do you find yourself going to two grocery stores every week?
 There are certain things on my shopping list that only Trader Joe’s has and others only Whole Foods carries.
 I refuse to add any more local grocery store chains and instead, I order larger scale things like cleaning supplies and paper goods to be delivered from Target.

 Grocery shopping is a delicate balancing act.
-You want to get quality and lower costs without spending all your time doing it.
+You want to get good quality and good prices without spending all your time doing it.

 What do you prefer to get at Trader Joe’s and why?
 Which things do you get at Whole Foods and why?
 My personal preference is to buy organic products, but you pay dearly for that in 2022.
 In general, Trader Joe’s prices are the best, but there is much less selection that in typical supermarket chains.
-Whole foods stores have the selection, but the price.
+Whole foods grocery chain prices are higher, but they have more selection.

 What I Buy At Trader Joe’s

-Trader Joe’s inventory is constantly changing with new specialty items all the time.
-They are always looking for the latest popular trends that they can knock off and private-label like cauliflower thins (Outer Isle) or gluten-free crackers or cashew yogurt, etc.
+Trader Joe’s inventory is constantly changing with new specialty items all the time and their customer base has come to expect that.
+They are always looking for new products and the latest popular trends that they can knock off for their private label like cauliflower thins (Outer Isle), gluten-free crackers or cashew yogurt, etc.

-Most of the regular store brands are not available at Trader Joe’s.
-If you shop regularly at Trader Joe’s you have to experiment with the new things, because some are amazing.
+Most of the name brand products are not available at Trader Joe’s.
+Regular trader joe’s customers know that you have to experiment with their new private-label products, because some are amazing.
 I love how quickly I can get in and out.
 You can finish in 30 minutes or less.

-These are my repeat food items at Trader Joe’s (I tried to include a price comparison if the same items are available both places):
+These are the common items I get repeatedly at Trader Joe’s (I tried to include a price comparison if the same items are available both places):